santiment/academy/src/docs/glossary/index.md

 The term refers to the [GraphQL field](https://graphql.org/learn/queries/#fields).
 When the query returns a complex object, the fields are used to specify which parts of that object need to be returned.
 In the following example a different set of fields is used on the same `getMetric` query.
 In the first example the `timeseriesData` field is used and in the second example the `aggregatedTimeseriesData` field is used.

+In the first example, `datetime` and `value` are also fields.
+This shows that fields can either have or not have arguments.

 ```graphql
 {
   getMetric(metric: "active_addresses_24h") {